We may earn affiliate commissions for the recommended products. Learn more.

 When using this feature, your connection will go to your PC, become encapsulated, and sent through the VPN server, hiding your IP address.
 This is a great way to collect Microsoft Rewards points on Xbox if the app isn't available in your region or watch foreign Netflix libraries on Apple TV.

-Smart mode
+Smart Mode

-This not only keeps your Internet speed optimal, but it also lets you access local services that would be unavailable with a foreign address.
-For example, you may have issues accessing your bank using a foreign IP (which may even trigger security measures).
+This not only keeps your iInternet speed optimal, but also allows access to local services that might be unavailable when using a foreign address.
+For example, accessing your bank with a foreign IP could trigger security measures or prevent access altogether.

-Application filter
+Application Filter

-Port forwarding
+Port Forwarding

 Deep web support

-If you ever wanted to browse deep web .onion pages without the Tor browser, Astrill has just the solution for you.
+If you ever wanted to browse deep web without the Tor browser, Astrill has just the solution for you.
 They are one of a few VPN service providers that natively support deep web domains.
 So, you can type in an address that ends with .onion, and it will load.

-It can potentially be a good alternative to various browser addons that have exposed Tor users to dangers in the past.
+It can potentially be a good alternative to various browser add-ons that have exposed Tor users to dangers in the past.
 This Astrill feature relies on domain detection, enabling the Tor network when a deep web domain is selected.
 So, it can be a pretty convenient way to access the dark web.

 Is Astrill VPN secure?